 In addition to the NFPS and the RFAs, the Australian Government has a number of key forest policies to achieve key conservation and management outcomes for Australia’s forest and forest industries.

-Plantations for Australia: the 2020 Vision: The Plantations 2020 Vision is a strategic partnership between the Australian, state and territory governments and the plantation timber growing and processing industries.
-Its overarching principle is to enhance regional wealth creation and international competitiveness through a sustainable increase in Australia's plantations, based on a notional target of trebling the area of commercial tree crops to around 3 million hectares by 2020.
+- Plantations for Australia: the 2020 Vision: The Plantations 2020 Vision is a strategic partnership between the Australian, state and territory governments and the plantation timber growing and processing industries.
+Its overarching principle is to enhance regional wealth creation and international competitiveness through encouraging a sustainable increase in the size of Australia's plantation estate.

-National Indigenous Forestry Strategy: The Australian Government has developed a National Indigenous Forestry Strategy in consultation with Indigenous communities and forest industry stakeholders.
-A key aim of NIFS is to encourage Indigenous participation in the forest industry by forming business partnerships with the forestry industry to provide long-term benefits to Indigenous communities, as well as to the forest and wood products industry.
+- National Indigenous Forestry Strategy: The Australian Government developed a National Indigenous Forestry Strategy in consultation with Indigenous communities and forest industry stakeholders.
+The strategy encourages Indigenous participation in the forest and wood products industry.